 Yvonne Low – Children’s writer and illustrator

 Julie Ditrich is the founder and CEO of Comics Mastermind™, as well as a professional writer, editor and comics creator, book project management and publishing consultant.
-Her niches include visual storytelling and self-development.
 Julie has a BA in Professional Writing (University of Canberra), and has worked in mainstream publishing as a bookseller, publicist, marketing manager and author.
 She was also employed as publications manager at the Australian Society of Authors (ASA).
 Julie has worked extensively as a comic book writer predominantly in the fantasy genre with sales of over 270,000 comics all over the world.
-She has worked as a manuscript assessor and editor on several short stories and graphic novels for Australian writers and publishers, and presented comics and graphic novels workshops at various writers’ centres, festivals, libraries and pop culture events around Australia, as well as the City of Sydney and JMC Academy.
-She has also worked as a comics mentor for the ASA and independently.
+She has been published by Image Comics an Warp Graphics in the USA, as well as several Australian publishers.
+She has worked as a manuscript assessor and editor on various short stories and graphic novels for Australian writers and publishers, and presented comics and graphic novels workshops at writers’ centres, festivals, libraries and pop culture events around Australia, as well as the City of Sydney and JMC Academy.
+She has also worked as a comics assessor and mentor for the ASA and independently.
 Julie was the co-founder of the ASA Comics / Graphic Novels Portfolio and was the co-portfolio holder between 2007 and 2012.
-She is currently working on several short prose and comics stories for independent publishers, which will be published in 2018.
+She was recently on the judging panel for the 2018 Ledger Awards, and is currently working on several short prose and comics stories for mainstream and independent publishers, which will be published in 2019.

 Time: 6:30pm to 8:00pm (AEST – Sydney / Melbourne time)

 Duration: 1.5 hours x 8 weeks (12 hours)

 Audience: Age: 15+

 Materials & Equipment: Computer with a good internet connection plus pen, notebook